alicedb2/Choreia/README.md

 For now the parameters are hard coded.

+The generation of the Markov transition matrix takes five parameters:
+- **Scale width** How far across notes the Markov chain will, i.e. 13 would be from C0 to C1.
+For now the scale width can only go to 20, so from C0 to G1, because of the 2KB limitation of the Arduino nano's dynamic memory, i.e. 20 * 20 * 4 bytes per floats.
 - **Scale dispersion** Width of a Cauchy distribution controlling how wide the jumps within the scales are on average,
 - **Stay on note** Weight of the probability of playing the same note one after another,
 - **Step on first neighbor** Weight of the probability of playing jumping to the first neighbor on the scale,
 - **Root note** Weight of the probability of playing the root note.

 ### Quirk